SetaSouto/feathers-rabbitmq-transport/README.md

 ## `brokerTransportReady` event

 Is a simple event emitted using the `app` after all the consumers are ready and it does not contains any data.
+The package will set the `brokerTransportReady` setting in the app as `true` when its ready too.

 ## Author